-Iniciativa Climática de México (ICM), the Climate Transparency Partner in Mexico, together with the Plataforma México Clima y Energía and further NGOs organised “The urgent energy transition in Mexico: Identifying the necessary actions to achieve the Paris Agreement”, which will take place on 27 February 2019 at the Barceló Hotel in Mexico (9am-6pm).
+Iniciativa Climática de México (ICM), the Climate Transparency Partner in Mexico, together with the Plataforma México Clima y Energía and further NGOs organised “The urgent energy transition in Mexico: necessary actions to comply with the Paris Agreement” forum, which took place on 27 February 2019 in Mexico City.

-The objective of the event is to identify the challenges and opportunities to accelerate the energy transition in Mexico in the face of the growing urgency to limit the increase in global temperature to 1.5°C, based on the provisions of the Paris Agreement.
+The objective of the forum was to identify the challenges and opportunities to accelerate the energy transition in Mexico in the face of the growing urgency to limit the increase of the global temperature to 1.5°C, based on the provisions of the Paris Agreement.
 The multi-stakeholder dialogue was structured along four main panel discussions and five simultaneous workshops, and included more than 200 participants from civil society, academia, researchers as well as representatives of the government.

 The opening address was given by Katya Puga, the Undersecretary of Planning and Environmental Policy in Mexico (SEMARNAT), who highlighted the urgency to generate synergies between environmental and energy policies to limit the increase of the global temperature to 1.5°C. Also marked the relevance of the forum to discuss the benefits of accelerating the energy transition by increasing the proportion of renewable energy in the energy mix.

 During the first panel session, actions that need to be strengthened in Mexico to implement the Paris Agreement have been discussed.
 The input for this session has been based on an analysis of the GHG emissions trend globally and in Mexico.
 In both cases, the current scenario continues to show an extreme dependence on fossil fuels.
 Therefore, the experts noted the urgency to move forward towards a deep and rapid decarbonisation of the energy system and the importance of increasing renewable energy penetration and mobilising green finance, among other measures.